Bfgeshka/awesome-c/README.md

 * [SDL and SDL2](https://www.libsdl.org/) - Cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL.
 SDL2 is the most current version. [`zlib`](https://directory.fsf.org/wiki/License:Zlib)
 * [raylib](https://www.raylib.com/) - Simple and easy-to-use library to learn videogames programming. [`zlib`](https://directory.fsf.org/wiki/License:Zlib)
 * [Gigoteur/UnicornConsole](https://github.com/Gigoteur/UnicornConsole) - Unicorn Console: create quick game !
+* [HBehrens/obj2opengl](https://github.com/HBehrens/obj2opengl) - script to convert 3D models of OBJ files to C/C++ float arrays (vertices, faces, texture) compatible with OpenGL ES glDrawArrays compatible with iPhone/iPad
+* [HerculesWS/Hercules](https://github.com/HerculesWS/Hercules) - Hercules is a collaborative software development project revolving around the creation of a robust massively multiplayer online role playing game (MMORPG) server package.
+Written in C, the program is very versatile and provides NPCs, warps and modifications.
+The project is jointly managed by a group of volunteers located around the world as well as a tremendous community providing QA and support.
+Hercules is a continuation of the original Athena project.

 ## Graphics ##
 Access to graphical APIs or other graphic rendering libraries.